-In addition to the Warning, the player should correct the problem immediately or face upgraded penalties for repeated infractions.
-Unlike Game Play Errors, a judge may upgrade repeated Unsporting Conduct - Minor infractions for different offenses.
+In addition to the Warning, the player must correct the problem immediately or face upgraded penalties for repeated infractions.
+A judge may upgrade repeated Unsporting Conduct - Minor infractions for different offenses.

 If a Game Loss is issued for repeated or upgraded infractions, and it occurs at the end of a game, it is acceptable for the judge to apply the penalty to the next game instead.
-Game Losses (in case of upgrade) should never be replaced by Match Point penalties for Unsporting Conduct - Minor.
+Game Losses (in the case of an upgrade) are never replaced by Match Point penalties for Unsporting Conduct - Minor.